 How to Get to Miami Affordably

 If you’ve been reading our blog for a while you know we love basing our travels off flight deals.
-Since almost every airline fly’s to Miami or Fort Lauderdale airport there are always deals here.
+Since almost every airline flies to Miami or Fort Lauderdale airport there are always deals here.
 Be sure to check the best websites for flight deals to see how you can save.
 A lot of people come to Miami and think they don’t need a car but unless you’re staying on South Beach and don’t plan on doing anything but the beach you need a car here to get around so be sure to rent one.
+Hertz and Alamo are some great options.

 There are so many things to do in Miami with Kids and I hope this article gave you more ideas you had prior to reading.
 If you found it helpful, please share it!
 If you’ll be in Florida for a while check out my blog posts on other our cities Tampa, Orlando, Fort Myers, Panama City Beach, and Naples.